 The Irish potato soup keeps well in the fridge for about 3 days.
 It tastes even better the next day when reheated.

-I don't recommend freezing this rustic soup; frozen and defrosted potato dishes are not good, but at least I don't like them at all.
+I don't recommend freezing it; frozen and defrosted potato dishes are not great; at least, I don't like them at all.

 Ingredients